Amelina (singer)

 Norazlina Amir Sharipuddin, known professionally as Amelina (born 4 August 1974) is a Malaysian singer.
 She found success during the 1990s.
 She is known for popularizing Dangdut music, a type of popular music, from which she earned the title Ratu Dangdut Malaysia ("Malaysian Queen of Dangdut").

 Early life

 Amelina was born on 4 August 1974 in Nilai, Negeri Sembilan.
-She was the eldest of five children born to Hasmah Ramli and Amir Sharipuddin Abdul Raof.
+She is the eldest of three children born to Hasmah Ramli and Amir Sharipuddin Abdul Raof.
 She attended school in her hometown before migrating to Kuala Lumpur to become a singer in 1994 at age 20.
 Prior to music, she worked in a TDK electronics factory.

 As an artist, Amelina was managed by her brother Amir Hanafi and assisted by her mother, Hasmah, who was responsible for the idea to try Dangdut.
-Amelina gifted a piece of land in her hometown to build a bungalow to house her family.
+Amelina gifted her a piece of land in her hometown to build a bungalow to house her family.